Photo Credit: www.BigStockPhoto.com

 “I HAVE PLANS.”

-A great concrete everyday phrase that can affirm your interests as well as your power without spoiling your relationship is, “I already have plans,” or, “I have another event I’ve committed to that evening.”
+A great concrete everyday phrase that can affirm your interests and power without spoiling your relationship is, “I already have plans,” or “I have another event I’ve committed to that evening.”

 “NOT NOW.”

 Maybe another time.
 This softens the blow of a “No” and leaves the door open to a future request.
-“Not now” should only be used in those cases where there does exist a real possibility for addressing the others’ needs in the future.
+“Not now” should only be used when there is a real possibility of addressing others’ needs in the future.

 “I PREFER TO DECLINE RATHER THAN DO A POOR JOB.”